-Massive Sway – Run by The SITS Girls, Massive Sway offers some great sponsored post opportunities.
+Sway Group – Run by The SITS Girls, Massive Sway offers some great sponsored post opportunities.
 They look for high-quality work and prefer blogs with a good balance of sponsored vs. non-sponsored posts.

 Clever Girls – Once you get their emails, you can then apply for posts, social shout outs and more.

 Mirum Shopper – Pay is great, but sometimes extremely slow.
 This is something they are working on.

 IZEA – IZEA used to be one of my favorite sources, but not so much anymore.
 Ever since they moved to their new platform, I feel like I rarely work with them.
 I pay for the $1 per month membership.
 I still do some here and there, but nowhere near how it used to be.

 The Blogger Network – They offer sponsored posts and an ad network.
 The UMV requirements tend to be very high.

 Acorn Influence – Pay well, clear instructions, and easy to work with.